spoonai

 For bio startups: Positioning reset time.
 OpenAI just claimed the "foundational reasoning" layer.
 Survival now means either a disease-area specialty (rare oncology, neurodegeneration) or a physical-world hook – lab automation, robotic assays, proprietary reagents.

 For general developers and users: You're not going to use GPT-Rosalind directly.
 But the signal matters.
-When domain-specialized GPTs become a product line, the era of "one general GPT API covers every vertical" is ending.
+When domain-specialized GPTs become a product line, expect legal, financial, and materials-science variants within 12 months.
+The one-API-fits-all-verticals era is closing.

 References